1. All games will be nine innings long, in the case of double-headers, each game will be seven innings long. There is no league time limit on games.

-20. All players must be in 27 AA must be 27-year old by December 31, 2017 to participate in the Over Thirty Baseball League.
-Any team found with an under-aged player will forfeit all games in which the under-aged player participated.
-In the 25 & Over AAA you must be 25 years old by December 31st, 2017.
+20. All players must be 25 by December 31, 2018 to participate in the Over Thirty Baseball League.
+Any team found with an under-aged player will forfeit all games in which the under-aged player participated unless the player was grandfathered in at the start of the season by the league.

 21. All players must appear in eight games or have played at least thirty-two innings, to be eligible for play-offs.